 Saint Mary's College provides international insurance for all participants for the duration of the program through HTH Worldwide.
 The cost of the insurance is included in the study abroad program fee for short-term programs.
 Saint Mary's exercises every possible care in the arrangements made for its students.
 The College, however, is not responsible for any lost, damaged, or injury to person or property, nor does it accept responsibility in connection with the service of any means of transportation.
 It is wise to have insurance on personal baggage and possessions.

 Participation in this trip includes enrollment in five Saint Mary's College credits.
 Students take a one-credit course on East African History and Culture on site the first week and then a practicum course for the rest of the six weeks, with one overnight outing in a game park midway through.
 These courses will have both an on-site supervisor and a faculty member at Saint Mary’s who will correspond electronically.

-The program fee for summer 2017 is $3500 which includes round-trip international airfare from Chicago to Entebbe, room and board, and a trip to a game park.
+The program fee for summer 2017 is $3500 which includes 5 credits summer tuition cost, international insurance, round-trip international airfare from Chicago to Entebbe, room and board, and a trip to a game park.
 The program fee covers all expenses except souvenirs, snacks, and additional travel opportunities and experiences while in Uganda.
 Students should plan on an additional $400 or $500 for travel opportunities and souvenirs.

 Students should have rising Senior status in order to apply, and a 2.5 GPA.
 It is expected that the student will be in good disciplinary standing at the College and exhibit the emotional maturity and adaptability to new and different experiences.